DIK BARTON TITANIC EXPLORER • White Star Heritage Exhibition, 23 March - 14 April • Book tickets: titanicaberdeen.com

 ‣ Worked with Lead Archaeologist Dr. Margaret Rule.

-‣ Lifted in custom cradle and brought to the surface.
+‣ Lifted with custom cradle and brought to the surface.

 World Adventurer